Skip to main content

 A deep, molecular-level investigation into the relationship between systemic metabolic state and follicular androgen sensitivity reveals the hair follicle’s role as a complete peripheral endocrine organ.
 It possesses the enzymatic machinery for de novo steroidogenesis and for the local conversion of circulating steroid precursors.

-This localized hormonal metabolism is profoundly modulated by systemic factors, particularly those associated with the phenotype, such as hyperinsulinemia, hyperglycemia, and chronic inflammation.
+This localized hormonal metabolism is profoundly modulated by systemic factors, particularly those associated with the metabolic syndrome phenotype, such as hyperinsulinemia, hyperglycemia, and chronic inflammation.
 The sensitivity of a follicle to androgens is therefore a function of both genetic predisposition and this localized, metabolically influenced hormonal activity.

 Intrafollicular Steroidogenesis and the 5-Alpha Reductase Isozymes